Dasharo/presentations/pages/2-dasharo-community-status.md

 Based on that experience we would like to build approach which would work for all Dasharo market segments.

-Benefit of beta testers would be free and early access to Dasharo binaries at the price of potentially bricking your device.
-We believe number of those benefits can grow in future, so beta testers could be proud and respected members of community.
+Benefit of Beta Testers would be free and early access to Dasharo binaries at the price of potentially bricking your device.
+We believe number of those benefits can grow in future, so Beta Testers could be proud and respected members of community.

+**Tech Preview** - we plan to introduce some experimental releases, which would be available to Beta Tester and as paid option to everyone else.
+Those will cover some advanced security features like: TrenchBoot, SMI Transfer Monitor, Intel Boot Guard or similar.

 ::right::